Johann Ernst Immanuel Walch: Life

-The son of the theologian Johann Georg Walch, he studied Semitic languages at the University of Jena, and also natural science and mathematics.
-In 1749 he published Einleitung in die Harmonie der Evangelien, and in 1750 was appointed professor extraordinarius of theology.
+He was the son of the theologian Johann Georg Walch and the brother of theologian Christian Wilhelm Franz Walch.

+He studied Semitic languages at the University of Jena, and also natural science and mathematics.
+In 1749 he published Einleitung in die Harmonie der Evangelien.
+In 1750 he was appointed professor extraordinarius of theology.
 Five years later he became professor ordinarius of logic and metaphysics; in 1759 he exchanged this for a professorship of rhetoric and poetry.

-Amongst his theological works were Dissertationes in Acta Apostolorum (1756–1761); Antiquitales symbolicae (1772); and after his death appeared Observationes in Matthaeum ex Graecis inscriptionibus (1779).
-He also edited a periodical Der Naturforscher (1774–1778), and during the years 1749-1756 took an active part in editing the Zeitungen von gelehrten Sachen.
+Amongst his theological works were Dissertationes in Acta Apostolorum (1756–1761); Antiquitales symbolicae (1772).
+After his death his Observationes in Matthaeum ex Graecis inscriptionibus (1779) was published.
+He also edited a periodical Der Naturforscher (1774–1778), and during the years 1749-1756 he took an active part in editing the Zeitungen von gelehrten Sachen.

 "Most of Walch’s interests and publications were on topics in the humanities.
 These included early Christian church history; New Testament exegesis and commentary; Latin and Greek linguistics, literature, and inscriptions; Roman history and antiquities; Celtic religion; and the history of medicine."